How to Build Online Surveys

 Accessibility

-– Appropriately use the <label> tag to label form fields, and associate it using the for attribute with the correct form element.
+• Use the <label> tag properly and with the for attribute that corresponds to the correct form field.

 UI Elements and Layout